FOR PUBLIC SCHOOL COORDINATORS

 To get started as a Non-government School PRC Coordinator

 The responsibilities include: creating new accounts, re-activating existing accounts, provisioning PRC coordinators and resetting passwords.
+Principals can refer to the Principal (or delegate) tasks for non-government schools guide.

 ____________________________________________________________________